aselshall/gwh/lab.md

 ### [Meter SATURO](https://metergroup.com/products/saturo/)
 This is an automated permeameter used for measuring soil permeability,

-## Surface water and groundwater hydrologic and hydraulic measurements
+## Surface water and groundwater hydraulic measurements

 ![image](https://github.com/user-attachments/assets/26e69fef-b133-4514-80e1-93bfbe88f5a2)